 In addition to the employee's rights under the Grievance Procedure, the employee has the right to reply in writing to any discipline imposed.
-The employee's reply, if received within twenty (20) business days after he/she has been given notice of such discipline, shall become part of his/her record.
+The employee's reply, if received within twenty (20) business days after they have been given notice of such discipline, shall become part of their record.